 In order to destroy Bali, king of demons, Vishnu took the form of a midget, Vamana.
 He appeared during a huge yajna or sacrifice being conducted by the king when the latter was arrogantly distributing gifts to all who asked it to show his power and wealth.
-Vamana asked for just three feet of land, measured by own small feet.
+Vamana asked for just three feet of land, measured by own large feet.
 With the first foot Vamana, exploding in size changing from the midget into the immense god Vishnu, covered the earth.
 With the second he covered the heavens.
 When there was no place for the third foot to land, Bali, to show his humility before the god Vishnu, offered his head for Vishnu's third foot.
 Vishnu third foot pushed him down into the nether regions but Bali's act of humility before Vishnu was glorified throughout the ages.

-19. The 6th Dashavatara of Vishnu Parashurama the Brahmin: Destroyed the Warrior Caste.
+19. The 6th Dashavatara of Vishnu Parashurama the Brahmin Destroyed the Warrior Caste

 When the Kings of the earth became autocratic and started to harm ordinary people and sages in the forest, Vishnu took the Avatar of Parasurama and destroyed all the princes who were harassing the people.

 20. The 7th Dashavatara of Vishnu Lord Rama The Hero of the Ramayana